-Events bring our community together, they showcase our destination, attract visitors, create economic outcomes and improve the vibrancy of our town centres.
+Events bring our community together - They showcase our destination, attract visitors, create economic outcomes and improve the vibrancy of our town centres.

-Attracting and supporting events is increasingly becoming an important way for Council to grow our local economy, ease seasonal fluctuations and support local economic development.
+Attracting and supporting events is increasingly becoming an important way for Council to ease seasonal fluctuations and support local economic development.

 Successful events require careful and considerate planning.
-We work with event organisers to ensure events are run safely and cause minimal disruption to our local residents, stakeholders and businesses.
+We work with event organisers to ensure events are run safely and cause minimal disruption to local residents, stakeholders and businesses.

-This guide provides advice to help you navigate the application process, understand the statutory requirements to help you deliver a safe, wellcoordinated and successful event.
+This guide provides advice to help you navigate the application process and understand the statutory requirements to help you deliver a safe, well-coordinated and successful event.